 This monographic course introduces advanced topics in the area of the foundations of mathematics and discusses their repercussions in mathematical practice.
 The specific arguments are detailed in the programme.
 At the end of this course the student will know advanced topics related to the foundations of mathematics.
 The student will be able to reflect upon their interactions with other disciplines of mathematics and beyond; to produce rigorous argumentations and proofs; and to read related articles and monographs, including advanced ones.

 Introduction to Zermelo-Fraenkel style axiomatic set theory, with attention to constructive aspects and transfinite methods (ordinal numbers, axiom of choice, etc.).

 Gödel's incompleteness theorems and their repercussion on Hilbert's programme, with elements of computability theory (recursive functions and predicates, etc.).

 Single oral exam with open questions and grades out of 30.
 The exam modalities are equal for attending and non-attending students.

-The exam's objective is to verify the full maturity about proof techniques and the ability to read and comprehend advanced arguments of mathematical logic.
+The exam's objective is to verify the full maturity about proof techniques and the ability to read and comprehend advanced arguments of the foundations of mathematics.

 The assessment methods may be subject to change as the development of the situation demands.
 The distance modality will anyway be guaranteed for all students who require this in the academic year 2020-21.